 By David B. Rivkin, Jr., and Lee A. Casey

-David B. Rivkin Jr. and Lee A. Casey practice appellate and constitutional law in Washington.
-They served in the White House Counsel’s Office and Justice Department under Presidents Reagan and George H.W.
-Bush.
+Messrs.
+Rivkin and Casey practice appellate and constitutional law in Washington.
+They served at the Justice Department and the White House Counsel’s Office in the Reagan and George H.W.
+Bush administrations.